calmk/PWC-PowerBI-Virtual-Case-Experience/Task 3: Customer Retention/README.md

 Data Cleaning for the dataset was done in Power Query as follows:

-- Each of the columns in the table were validated to have the correct data type
+- Each of the columns in the table was validated to have the correct data type
 - There are 11 `N/A` values in `TotalCharges` column.
-Those missing values was filled with the `MonthlyCharges` value of each row because those customers are new and their tenure are just 1. `Table.AddColumn(#"Changed Type", "Custom", each if [TotalCharges] = null then [MonthlyCharges] else [TotalCharges])`
+Those missing values were filled with the `MonthlyCharges` value of each row because those customers are new and their tenure is just 1. `Table.AddColumn(#"Changed Type", "Custom", each if [TotalCharges] = null then [MonthlyCharges] else [TotalCharges])`

 ### Data Transformation
-A new table named `Churn unpivot` was created by duplicating the `Churn dataset` table and unpivoting some columns to support for a clearly overview look.
+A new table named `Churn unpivot` was created by duplicating the `Churn dataset` table and unpivoting some columns to support a clear overview look.
 In the new table, I conducted transformation using M-formula, you can refer at below:

 - Attribute of demographic info: `Table.Unpivot(#"Replaced Value1", {"SeniorCitizen", "Partner", "Dependents"}, "Attribute", "Value")`
 - Attribute of services:
     - `Table.ReplaceValue(#"Renamed Columns","No internet service","No",Replacer.ReplaceText,{"OnlineSecurity", "OnlineBackup", "DeviceProtection", "TechSupport", "StreamingTV", "StreamingMovies"})`
     - `Table.Unpivot(#"Reordered Columns", {"PhoneService", "MultipleLines", "Internet", "OnlineSecurity", "OnlineBackup", "DeviceProtection", "TechSupport", "StreamingTV", "StreamingMovies"}, "Attribute", "Value.1")`

-Besides that, I run Python Scripting in PowerQuery to conduct predictive analysis throughout three more tables name `Model Evaluation`, `Weight`, `Probability`.
+Besides that, I run Python Scripting in PowerQuery to conduct predictive analysis throughout three more tables named `Model Evaluation`, `Weight`, `Probability`.
 You can take a glance at it in my [jupyter notebook](https://github.com/calmk/Customer-Retention-PWC-Virtual-Case-Experience/blob/main/Churn%20Prediction.ipynb)

 # Data Modeling